SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_top_bottom_shells.md

 Option to overlap the adjacent row by half a tile.

-## Сenter of surface pattern
+## Center of surface pattern

 Align assembly/model center to the top and bottom surfaces of polar patterns such as Octagram Spirals or Archimedean Chords.
 Need for aesthetic purpose.
 There are 3 alignment options:
 - Each Surface - each surface will contain its own center
-- Each Model - the common center will be located in the geometric outline of all surfaces ща the model
+- Each Model - the common center will be located in the geometric outline of all surfaces in the model
 - Each Assemply - the common center will be located in the geometric contour of all independent models of one assembly

 > [!NOTE]